jtsu/IOSXE_Post_ConfigDiff/README.md

 ## Installation
 This app uses the following:
-- Webex Teams, a Cisco Communications and Messaging Application.
+* Webex Teams, a Cisco Communications and Messaging Application.
-  - Microsoft Teams or Slack can also be used.
+  * Microsoft Teams or Slack can also be used.
+* Cisco IOS XE Platform
+  * This can be  a Cisco Catalyst Switch or Cisco Router platform that can supports IOS XE v16.5.1 or later.
+  * For our project, we used a Cisco CSR 1000v with IOS XE 17.03.02.
-- EEM in IOS-XE
+* EEM in IOS-XE
-  - The Embedded Event manager (EEM) is a software component of cisco IOS-XE that can track and classify events that take place and can help you to automate tasks.
+  * The Embedded Event manager (EEM) is a software component of cisco IOS-XE that can track and classify events that take place and can help you to automate tasks.
-- GuestShell in IOS-XE
+* GuestShell in IOS-XE
-  - The ability to execute Python code directly on a Cisco Switch is a part of the Application Hosting capabilities provided by GuestShell.
+  * The ability to execute Python code directly on a Cisco Switch is a part of the Application Hosting capabilities provided by GuestShell.
 GuestShell is a containerized Linux runtime environment in which you can install and run applications, such as Python scripts.
 From within GuestShell, you have access to the networks of the host platform, bootflash and IOS CLI.
 GuestShell is isolated from the underlying host software to prevent interference of the core network functions of the device.
-- Python Script
+* Python Script
-  - This is the part of the app that will process and post the config diff to Webex Teams.
+  * This is the part of the app that will process and post the config diff to Webex Teams.

 ## Collaboration Clients Configuration
-- In our app, we're going to post message to the following platforms:
+* In our app, we're going to post message to the following platforms:
-  - Webex Teams
+  * Webex Teams
-  - Microsoft Teams
+  * Microsoft Teams
-  - Slack
+  * Slack
-- We're going to use *Incoming Webhooks* to post the config diffs to each client.
+* We're going to use *Incoming Webhooks* to post the config diffs to each client.
 Incoming webhooks let you post messages when an event occurs in another service.
-- The steps to configure Incoming Webhooks are very similar for each of our three clients.
+* The steps to configure Incoming Webhooks are very similar for each of our three clients.
-  - Create a room/team/channel in each client where our app will post the config diffs
+  * Create a room/team/channel in each client where our app will post the config diffs
-  - Connect the *Incoming Webhook(s)* App in each client.
+  * Connect the *Incoming Webhook(s)* App in each client.
-  - Name and select the room/team/channel you created.
+  * Name and select the room/team/channel you created.
-  - Copy each webhook URL to the python module, 'mytokens.py'.
+  * Copy each webhook URL to the python module, 'mytokens.py'.

 ## EEM Configuration
 This is the IOS-XE Configuration for EEM Applet.